-- Gathering information on Caffine & Alcohol intake and checking your Nicotine consumption.
+- Gathering information on Caffeine & Alcohol intake and checking your Nicotine consumption.

 As you can see, our Initial Assessment is very thorough, but we strongly believe this has helped us to get the excellent results in treatment, as your therapy is tailored to your needs, and not the one-size fits all approach regularly adopted by the NHS CBT therapy services.

-After the Initial Assessment, the therapist maybe able to give you the assessment outcome straight away, or within 24 hours if they need to discuss your case with a colleague.
+After the CBT Assessment, the therapist maybe able to give you the assessment outcome straight away, or within 24 hours if they need to discuss your case with a colleague.

 The possible Assessment Outcomes are: